ietf-rats-wg/eat/draft-ietf-rats-eat.md

 differences.
 A comprehensive history is available via the IETF Datatracker's record for this document.

 ## From draft-ietf-rats-eat-20
+- "MUST" instead of "must" for freshness security considerations.
 - Spelling and grammar fixes

 --- contributor